Senior Check In

 On the application, you’ll be required to provide emergency contacts.
 These contacts will only be known by those in the dispatch center.
-The dispatch center will call those emergency contacts when a volunteer calls the dispatch center to advise that the senior did not answer the phone during their appointment.
+The dispatch center will call those emergency contacts if the senior does not answer the phone after repeated calls.

 If the senior is approved to be in the program, we will pair them with a volunteer to set up a weekly call.
 The conversation will last as long as the volunteer and senior choose to talk.

 Interested in being a volunteer caller?
-Apply here.
 The ACSO conducts background checks on all callers.
-Fill out the application, save it to your desktop, then email the document to SeniorCheckIn@araphaoegov.com.
-Or print the application and mail it to: Arapahoe County Sheriff’s Office - ATTN: Human Resources, 13101 East Broncos Parkway, Centennial, CO 80112.
+Apply online.
+You can also print out an application.
+Either email the document to SeniorCheckIn@araphaoegov.com or mail it to: Senior Check In - Arapahoe County Sheriff’s Office - ATTN: Human Resources, 13101 East Broncos Parkway, Centennial, CO 80112.

 Have questions?
 Email us at SeniorCheckIn@araphaoegov.com.